thisisevilevil/evilevil365/_drafts/2024-07-10-ProActiveRemediations-BackToBasics.md

 When you create Remediations, you can't copy/paste the code directly into the editor in Intune, you will need to have them as .ps1 files on your drive.

 Let's pretend you just want to check for a condition on your devices, without actually changing anything, and then have it report back if that condition is not met.
-Then you would just deploy a remediation with a detection script only, without a remediation.
+Then you would just deploy a remediation with a detection script only, without a remediation script.
 Here is some simple code you can use to check if a folder exists, and if yes, return "With issue":

 ```PowerShell
 if (Test-path C:\SWSetup) {Write-output "SWSetup folder has been located" ; exit 1}